ackintosh/ganesha/youtube/episode-1.md

 *Optionally show the diagram image from the README.*

+> "This pattern was popularized by Michael Nygard in his 2007 book *Release It!*, and Martin Fowler later wrote a well-known article about it on his website.
+If you want to go deeper on the concept, Fowler's article is a great starting point — I'll link it in the description.
+>
-> "Ganesha implements this pattern in PHP."
+> Ganesha implements this pattern in PHP."

 ---